csula/cs370-winter-2016/homework2/french-fries.md

 * Assign a random variable to each of the elements
 * Each worker has equal work load if `N_size % worker_count == 0`
 * Otherwise workers `1` to `worker_count - 1 ` has one `sub_array_size` and worker `worker_count` has a different partition size
-* Sends the sub partition to the workers
+* Send the sub partition to the workers
 * Get back the results from each of the workers and print them

 ```